AakashBhandary/AakashBhandary/README.md

 - I'm a first semester student pursuing Master's of Computer Science at North Carolina State University.

-- During my undergrad, I published one first author [research paper](https://ieeexplore.ieee.org/document/10459177), and two more are currently in the works.
+- During my undergrad, I have published one first author [research paper](https://ieeexplore.ieee.org/document/10459177), and two more are currently in the works.
 The primary focus of these research works has been explainable AI.

 - I'm currently learning MLOps.